 What to Consider When Buying a Fire Extinguisher

-While it might seem like the best approach is to keep a complete set of fire extinguishers, it’s not practical—and the cost adds up.
-When adding a fire extinguisher to your fire safety plan, there are some important factors to keep in mind.
-Take note of these shopping considerations to help you find the fire extinguisher that is most appropriate for your needs.
+When adding a fire extinguisher to a home emergency safety plan, there are some important factors to keep in mind.
+Take note of these shopping considerations to help find the most appropriate fire extinguisher for a particular household.

 Classes of Fire Extinguishers